awesomess22/JasperHelper/README.md

 ### Installation

 1. Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension (or a compatible userscript manager).
-2. Click on the `jasperactive_highlight_click_boxes.user.js` file in GitHub.
+2. Go to the **[Releases](https://github.com/awesomess22/JasperHelper/releases)** page of this GitHub repository.
-3. Click the "Raw" button.
+3. Download the `Jasperactive Highlight Click Boxes-1.0.user.js` file from the latest release assets.
-4. Tampermonkey should automatically open a new tab asking if you want to install the script.
+4. Tampermonkey should automatically detect the downloaded `.user.js` file and prompt you to install it.
+If not, open the Tampermonkey dashboard, go to the "Utilities" tab, and drag-and-drop the downloaded file onto the page or use the file import option.
-5. Click "Install".
+5. Click "Install" when prompted by Tampermonkey.

 ### Usage